 2. PICKIT 4

-The PICKIT 4 is the latest in-circuit debugger from Microchip that allows you to efficiently download the program to the microcontroller.
+The PICKIT 4 is the latest in-circuit debugger from Microchip PIC that allows the programmer to efficiently download the program to the microcontroller.
 It is an improved version of its predecessor PICKIT 3 with the added feature of an SD Card slot, which facilitates programming on-the-go for various firmware.
 When programming the PIC microcontroller in the lab, you’ll need to connect the PICKIT 4 between the USB port of your computer and the programming pin of the microcontroller.

 3. Programming Circuit

 The programming pins for PIC microcontrollers are indicated in the datasheet.
 PIC microcontrollers support either In-Circuit Serial Programming (ICSP) or In-Circuit Debugging (ICD), with the latter allowing engineers to debug the firmware in real time.
-It is important to include the circuitry for the programming interface in the design for the PICKIT 4 or PICKIT 3 to connect to.
+It is important to include the circuitry for the programming (ICSP or ICD) interface in the design for the PICKIT 4 or PICKIT 3 to connect to.

 Programming the Microcontroller